lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 This setting no longer does anything and will be removed in a future version.

+##### MBID delimiter override

+Some taggers store multiple (commonly artist) MBIDs in a single metadata field, separated by a character that isn't a comma or any other character that would be somewhat standardized.
+If you have configured your tagger to use some other separator, you can override the default delimiters here so the plugin parses the multiple MBIDs correctly.
+Leave empty to use the default delimiters: `;`, `,`, `/` and the unit separator control character (`0x1F`) that some taggers use.

 ## MusicBrainz

 ##### MusicBrainz API URL